imNCNUwilliam/classify-rv32i/README.md

         Stage 4.
 Conclusion.
                  argmax(o)

-The draft RV32I assembly almost complete the implementation with these fundamental function calls, so what should be revised is the substitutions of several `mul` instructions to RV32I instructions?
+The draft RV32I assembly almost complete the implementation with these fundamental function calls, so what should be revised is the substitutions of several `mul` instructions to RV32I instructions.
 Similarly, I assume that caller is responsible for checking the validation of both the two counts.
-Besides, the other test case for `Two classifications` is finished in the same time?
+Besides, the other test case for `Two classifications` is finished in the same time.

 #### debug route 1: anatomy of the input and output matrices
 I would like to observe input and output matrices, and then try aforementioned stages to obtain the result as well as compare the workload result.
 However, input and output matrices for this Neural Network Classifier are all binary files.
 Nevertheless, `hexdump` tool can be used to view their contents.
 Following are the matrices for workloads classify-1 and classify-2.
 Assumed that the binary file is stored with 32-bit little-endian format, the binary file can be decoded as the corresponding integer arrays.